-All versions of Outlook support Autoresolve.
-Also known as automatic name checking, this feature allows you to type a name, or even just the first few letters, and the name resolves a few seconds after you tab out of the field.
+All versions of Outlook support automatic name checking, also known as Autoresolve.
+This feature allows you to type a name, or even just the first few letters, and the name resolves a few seconds after you tab out of the field.
 When one match is found, the name has a solid underline.
 When more than one possible match exist you’ll see a red wavy underline.
 Right click on it to choose an address.
 When more than one match exists for a name you’ve used before, Outlook resolves to the last name used and uses a green dotted line to alert you that other possibilities exist.
 Right click to see the other addresses.

-Outlook 2002 and up support Autocomplete.
-Also known as Suggest Names, this is the feature that shows addresses of people you’ve sent messages to previously and you can select matches as you begin typing.
-Autocomplete collects the addresses when you send new messages or reply and in later versions, you can seed the list with addresses for your address books.
-You can clear the autocomplete cache by deleting the *.NK2 file for your profile or delete one address at a time by using the arrow key to select it as you type and then Delete.
-Like autoresolve, you can turn it on or off in Tools, Options, Email Options, Advanced Options.
+Autocomplete is the feature that shows addresses of people you’ve sent messages to previously and you can select matches as you begin typing.
+Autocomplete collects the addresses when you send new messages or reply.
+You can clear the autocomplete cache by clearing the autocomplete cache or delete one address at a time as you type and then Delete.

 - Start a new message.

 - Type the text you want to use for the nickname into the To box.

 - Fill in the subject and start typing a message.

 - When you see the name in the To box underlined with a red squiggle, right-click on the name.
 You'll see a choice of matching names from your address book.
 Choose the one you want to use.
 If the contact you want is not listed, press Ctrl+K to bring up the Check names dialog then click More Names to browse for the correct contact.

 The next time you want to send a message to that person, just type in the text from Step 2 again.
 Outlook will automatically get the address for you and will underline the full name in a dashed green line to highlight that auto-resolution did its job.